connorjan/RISC-Assembler/README.md

 	$ git clone http://github.com/connorjan/RISC-Assembler; cd RISC-Assembler

+4. Verify that the makefile containts the correct path to your installation of boost.

-4. Build the project using make:
+5. Build the project using make:

 	$ make